ckuelker/quick-guide-en-us/Dev/HPC/hpcc.md

 ## Compile 1.4.3 On an Intel Cluster

-To compile the code under a fictive architecture **ArchitectureE52697v2** the Makefile needs to be copied and edited.
+To compile the code under a fictitious architecture **ArchitectureE52697v2**, the Makefile must be copied and edited.

 ```bash
 cd /srv/build/hpcc-1.4.5